mboussah/MMS-texturing/README.md

 setting.

 The original algorithm was published in Sept.
 2014 on the *European Conference on Computer Vision*.
-Please refer to our project website (http://www.gcc.tu-darmstadt.de/home/proj/texrecon/) for the paper and further information.
+Please refer to the project website (http://www.gcc.tu-darmstadt.de/home/proj/texrecon/) for the paper and further information.